-Salary sacrifice is an arrangement where part of your pre-tax wage or salary is paid into your superannuation account instead of being received as cash in hand.
-It could be an effective way to boost your superannuation and help you with saving for retirement.
+Salary sacrifice is an arrangement where part of your before-tax wage or salary is paid into your super account instead of being received as take-home pay.
+It could be an effective way to boost your super and help you with saving for retirement.
 There may be tax advantages for you, depending on how much you earn.

-Do a budget to work out how much you can afford to invest from each pay packet.
-Talk to your employer to find out if they can set up salary sacrifice arrangements and be mindful of the concessional contributions cap.
+To get started, do a budget to work out how much you can afford to invest from each pay packet.
+You may also consider talking to your employer to find out if they can set up salary sacrifice arrangements for you.

-'After-tax', or non-concessional super contributions are made from money you have already paid income tax on.
-For example if you work for an employer, making a contribution to super directly from your bank account may be classed as a non-concessional contribution.
+After-tax super contributions are made from money you have already paid income tax on.
+For example if you work for an employer, making a contribution to super directly from your bank account is considered an after-tax contribution.

-In the 2016/17 financial year, if you are a middle to low income earner, adding to your superannuation from after-tax money could see you entitled to a government co-contribution worth up to $500.
+In the 2016/17 financial year, if you are a middle to low income earner, adding to your super from after-tax money could see you entitled to a government co-contribution worth up to $500.

-If your spouse or partner’s assessable income is less than $13,800 in a financial year, you can potentially make super contributions on behalf of your spouse and claim a tax offset.
+If your spouse or partner’s assessable income is less than $13,800 in a financial year, and you decide to make super contributions on behalf of your spouse, you may be able to claim a tax offset for yourself.

-The Federal government is proposing to make the spouse super tax offset more accessible by raising the lower income threshold for the receiving spouse from $10,800 to $37,000 from 1 July 2017.3
+The Federal government will make the spouse super tax offset more accessible by raising the lower income threshold for the receiving spouse from $10,800 to $37,000 from 1 July 2017.2

 This information is current as at 15/08/2015.